 The types of risks vary, from age-inappropriate content to cyberbullying, or worse.
 Parents also run the risk of their children racking up hidden costs when using apps, games and websites.
 This can happen, for example, when they give the relevant login or account details to their children, or leave these saved on their digital devices for their children to access.

-Although children and young adults are vulnerable to the hazards of internet use, it is possible for
+Although children and young adults are vulnerable to the hazards of internet use, it is

 parents to take steps to protect

 their own password and privacy

 encouraging their children to secure theirs.
 These include: